 You may or may not know that arrival by car to the Cinque Terre can be a bit hairy and anything but convenient.
-The roads are very narrow and winding, parking is extremely limited (due to the unique geography) and also quite expensive, and the historical centers of the villages are pedestrian-only.
+The roads are very narrow and winding, parking is extremely limited and quite expensive, there’s a pretty high risk of getting a ticket (if you accidentally enter the ZTL zones or park where you aren’t supposed to) and the historical centers of the villages are pedestrian-only.

 - Riomaggiore: 7 minutes